williamouyang/okta.github.io/docs/resources/apps.md

 `user.id eq ":uid"` | Apps assigned to a specific user such as `00ucw2RPGIUNTDQOYPOF` `group.id eq ":gid"` | Apps assigned to a specific group such as `00gckgEHZXOUDGDJLYLG`

-*Note: Only a single expression is supported as this time*
+> Only a single expression is supported as this time

 ##### Response Parameters